 The RTB is a public body set up to support and develop a well-functioning rental housing sector.
 Its role is (i) to resolve cheaply and speedily disputes between landlords and tenants; (ii) maintain a national register of tenancies, and (iii) supply data and advice on the sector.
 Its remit extends to the Approved Housing Body sector, as well as the private rental sector.

 The work of the RTB can be divided into three main areas:

 Since 2004, the RTB has replaced the courts in dealing with the majority of disputes between landlords and tenants through its Dispute Resolution Service.
 This service offers a choice of resolution types to parties, mediation or adjudication.
-By the end of Q2, 2017, the RTB had received over 3,000 applications for dispute resolution, our highest number to date.

 INFORMATION AND ADVICE